Understanding Peace and Honor on a Gettysburg Battlefield Tour

 Gettysburg was a massive blow to both sides, even the victorious North.
 But it was also disastrous to the town.

-When you are moving around the site and seeing how the town was in the middle of the fighting you can’t imagine the horror the local people must have went through.
+When you are moving around the site and seeing how the town was in the middle of the fighting you can’t imagine the horror the local people must have gone through.

 Miraculously only one civilian was killed by a stray bullet through her window.